 - Make an effort to communicate with your patients regularly.
-A simple "Good morning" or "How are you?" can make a big difference in your relationship with a patient and make it easier to resolve any conflicts. - Communication involves the skills of both talking and listening.
+A simple "Good morning" or "How are you?" can make a big difference in your relationship with a patient and make it easier to resolve any conflicts. - Communication involves both talking and listening.
 Remember to use your active listening skills during conflict resolution as well.